Noah0212/awesome-vibe-coding/README.md

 - 🔥 [v0 by Vercel](https://v0.dev/chat) - assistant to build NextJS frontend.
 - [Replit](https://replit.com/) - "simply describe your idea above and let the Agent build it for you".
 - [Create](https://www.create.xyz/) - "turn your words into sites, tools, apps and products".
+- [Yourware](https://www.yourware.so/) - "Free platform for one-click hosting of HTML projects, designed for vibe coding".
 - [Trickle AI](https://www.trickle.so/) - "build stunning websites, AI apps, and forms with ease".
 - [Tempo](https://www.tempo.new/) - "build React apps 10x faster with AI".
 - [Softgen](https://softgen.ai/) - "describe your vision, give instructions, and build full-stack web apps".